shielsr/assignment-04/documentation.md

 - Added 'Show password' checkbox in forms using Javascript
 - Created a /my-account page, showing orders associated with my account
 - Added an empty state on the /my-account page where the user hasn't created any orders
-- Wrote a delete_order function, allowing users to cancel orders on the /order and on the /my-account pages
+- Wrote a delete_order function, allowing users to cancel orders on the /order and on the /my-account pages.
+This cascades down to delete all the connected pumpkin_designs
 - Wrote update function for the /admin page.
 Admins can update the status of orders, which the user can see in their account
 - Added docstrings for relevant functions
 - Spent a lot of time troubleshooting deploying the site to Render.com.
 Some issues encountered: